vectara/vectara-docs/www/docs/api-reference/indexing-apis/file-upload/file_upload.md

 - `metadata` - (Optional) Specifies a JSON object representing any additional metadata to be associated with the extracted document.
 - `chunking_strategy` - (Optional) Specifies whether to split the document into chunks during ingestion.
-Set the `type` as `max_chars_chunking_strategy` and then specify the `max_chars_per_chunk` to the number of characters per chunk like `200`.
 If not set, the platform defaults to sentence-based chunking, where each chunk contains one full sentence.
-- `file` - Specifies the file that you want to upload.
+Set the `type` as `max_chars_chunking_strategy` and then specify the `max_chars_per_chunk` to the number of characters per chunk like `512` or `1024`.
+Smaller chunks may improve granularity but can lead to excessive latency, especially in applications with high document volumes or large corpora.
 - `filename` - Specified as part of the `file` field with the file name that you want to associate with the uploaded file.